Technology To Clean And Reuse PPE Is Being Deployed To Hotspot Hospitals

 Even before Battelle's devices had shipped out of Ohio, the state's top leaders were advocating for the system, both behind the scenes and to the public.

-DeWine spoke glowingly about Battelle's system at his regular coronavirus press conference this weekend, calling them a "major breakthrough."
+DeWine spoke glowingly about Battelle's system at his regular coronavirus press conference this weekend, calling it a "major breakthrough."
 Lt.
 Gov. Jon Husted said the state had been working with the FDA for the past week to get approval.

 But the FDA's decision was not what Ohio's leaders were hoping for.

-Around 8 a.m. on Sunday, DeWine received news: The FDA authorized Battelle's machines to sterilize just 10,000 surgical masks per day — far short of their capacity — and only at their Columbus headquarters.
+Around 8 a.m. on Sunday, DeWine received news: The FDA authorized Battelle's machines to sterilize just 10,000 surgical masks per day — far short of their capacity — and only at the company's Columbus headquarters.

-"The FDA's decision to severely limit the use of this life-saving technology is nothing short of reckless," DeWine wrote in a statement.
-"I am not only disappointed by this development, but I'm also stunned that the FDA would decline to do all it can to protect this country's frontline workers in this serious time of need."
+"The FDA's decision to severely limit the use of this lifesaving technology is nothing short of reckless," DeWine wrote in a statement.
+"I am not only disappointed by this development, but I'm also stunned that the FDA would decline to do all it can to protect this country's front-line workers in this serious time of need."

 DeWine then brought the issue to the White House.
 Later Sunday morning, the governor announced on Twitter that he had a "good conversation" with Trump, who told DeWine he would do "everything he can to get this approved today."